agora-org/agora/README.md

 `agora` serves directory file listings.
 If a `.index.md` file is present in a directory, `agora` will render the contained Markdown as HTML and include it with the file listing. `agora` expects Commonmark Markdown, extended with footnotes, [strikethrough](https://github.github.com/gfm/#strikethrough-extension-), [tables](https://github.github.com/gfm/#tables-extension-), and [task lists](https://github.github.com/gfm/#task-list-items-extension-).

-## Development Agora Instances

-There are Agora instances accessible at [agora.download](http://agora.download) and [test.agora.download](http://test.agora.download).
-[agora.download](http://agora.download) operates on the Bitcoin mainnet, and the invoices it generates can be paid with any **mainnet** Lightning Network wallet.
-[http://test.agora.download](http://test.agora.download) operates on the Bitcoin testnet, and the invoices it generates can only be paid with a **testnet** Lightning Network wallet, for example, [htlc.me](https://htlc.me/).

 ## Buying Files from an Agora Instance